Hot Hands Review: Silicone Kitchen Gloves

 Cost & Availability

 You can get a pair of Hot Hands from the official product website for $10.00 along with $6.99 P&H. You have the option of adding a second pair to your order for another $6.99 P&H. A Lovin’ Oven Thermometer is included as a bonus.

 Hot Hands Commercial

-The TV commercial below was added to YouTube in January 2016.
+A TV commercial was added to YouTube in January 2016, and below is a transcript of that ad.

 Ouch!
 That pot is sizzling hot.
 Oh no!
 Got burned on that barbecue?
 Uh oh, did Grandma’s griddle melt those mitts?
 You need Hot Hands, the amazing new silicone gloves tough enough to handle all the hot stuff.
 Remove the lid and watch: Hot Hands handles scalding hot steam like a dream.
 Flip the bacon without the burn.
 Use the non-slip silicone grips for sizzling hot casseroles and you can even move back the oven rack.
 You won’t believe your eyes.
 Hot Hands flips french fries.